De Chene Reserve sportsground, Coburg

 De Chene Reserve is a busy sporting precinct catering for over 300 junior, female and senior soccer participants.
 The reserve can be accessed by the Merri Creek Trail shared path and is highly utilised by runners, walkers, cyclists, dog walkers, families accessing the playground, people who use the outdoor exercise equipment, and also evening commuters that disembark from the public transport (bus and trams) situated along Bell Street and Nicholson Streets, who then walk through the Reserve to return home.

 - Budget: $192k for design and construction from the Department of Justice

-In order to help us understand the current use of De Chene Reserve and perceptions of the safety of the area, we are asking local residents, regular precinct users and local sporting club members to complete the De Chene Reserve survey.
+In order to help us understand the current use of De Chene Reserve and perceptions of the safety of the area, we asked local residents, regular precinct users and local sporting club members to complete the De Chene Reserve survey.

 The information gathered through the survey will provide the base data for evaluating the effectiveness of the car park illumination in 12 months time.